xiaozheSlashie/English/AllEnglishEars.md

 > **A**: I want to try all these rides.
 > **B**: I actually need to avoid the zipper if I want to not get sick.
 > **A**: No worries.
 I'll try not to be too sad about missing that one.
-> **B**: I have to leave at 9 in order to not run out of time.
-We should jump in one of these lines right away.
+> **B**: I have to leave at 9.
+In order to not run out of time, we should jump in one of these lines right away.
 > **A**: Sounds good.

 ---